-In 2021, HAP and Delaware SPCA announced its intent to merge into one organization.
+In 2021, DHA and Delaware SPCA announced their intent to merge into one organization.
 The organizations recognized that they both had the same commitment to animals and were doing the same work in competition with one another, but by coming together, they could better serve the community.
 In September 2022, the organization launched its new name and brand, Humane Animal Partners.
 Click here for more information.

 Humane Animal Partners occasionally receives state and local grants.
 However, the organization holds no government contracts and operates as a completely independent entity.
 This allows us to make decisions that are in the best interest of the animals in our care and people who we serve.
 Humane Animal Partners is 100% funded through donations and earned income (adoptions, vaccination clinics, etc.).